2012 United States House of Representatives elections in Arizona: District 4

 The new 4th congressional district encompasses most of the rural areas in the old 2nd district, as well as significant portions of the old 1st, 5th, and 6th districts, according to the final maps of the Arizona Independent Redistricting Commission.
 The district is heavily Republican.

 Paul Gosar, who had represented the 1st district since 2011, moved to Prescott in order to run in this district.

 Republican primary

 Campaign

 Babeu dropped his congressional bid on May 11, 2012, instead seeking re-election as sheriff.
-This came after he was accused of being lovers with an undocumented immigrant whom he threatened with deportation to guarantee his silence.
+This came after he was accused of being lovers with an illegal immigrant whom he threatened with deportation to guarantee his silence.
 The Arizona solicitor general later exonerated Babeu after an investigation.